 Spell CapThere is not spell cap or limit on the number of spells that can be cast in combat.
 Spells can be easily interrupted, creating a constant and dynamic battle.

-CastingThe cultural knowledge is required to unlock the related school of magic.
+CastingThe cultural knowledge is required to gain the ability to cast spells from the related school of magic.
 Casting a spell uses the modifier for the matching attribute.
 Feats for spell casting apply to this modifier.
 Expert and Master Level spells require the Spell Master Feat.
 Each School has five levels of glyph complexity to it.
 Each level has three variations.
 Glyphs are cast by drawing the glyph quickly and making a spell casting check.
-You must have the novice glyph before casting the apprentice glyph, the apprentice glyph before the adept glyph, etc. Spells are not affected by the feat Double Up.
-See Character Feats for more on Double Up and other feats that impact the successful casting of spells.
-Each level of glyph has different DCs that must be met or beat to successfully cast the spell:
+You must learn the novice glyph before casting the apprentice glyph, the apprentice glyph before the adept glyph, etc. You can learn a spell without having the Knowledge to cast it.

 ConcentrationThere are several spells that can last longer than one turn but require Concentration to maintain.
 If Concentration is broken, the spell ends.
 If you are knocked unconscious are forced into death saving throws, concentration is broken.
 You can end concentration voluntarily at any time, this does not require an action. the spell specifies how long you can concentrate on it.
 Normal activity, such as moving and attacking, doesn’t interfere with concentration.
 The following factors can break concentration: